General Laboratory Description

 - Patient-Reported Outcomes Universal Design (PROUD): Utilizing a systematic and integrative approach to design, develop and deploy a patient-reported outcomes assessment and management system across clinical settings and populations

-- Dynamic Rehabilitation to Empower Ability Management (DREAM): Using item response theory-based assessment and data visualization to facilitate clinical decision making and therapeutic interventions
+- Dynamic Rehabilitation to Empower Ability Management (DREAM): Using IRT-based assessment and data visualization to facilitate clinical decision making and therapeutic interventions

 - Virtual Academy: Designed to offers free and fee-based online training and education, delivered by experts in rehabilitation, to help clinicians and clinical staff continually learn and improve clinical core competencies via a library of clinical topics that combines on-demand courses, video chats, and tailored delivery of learning materials

 - Patient-Clinician MATCH: Matching patient preference and clinician competency to maximize clinical outcomes via activation and participation